mapsacosta/i2gpu_gketests/DEPLOY.rst

 Make sure bucket permissions are set so that the inference server can access the model repository.
-In addition, mount an AWS config file inside the pod soecifying the region where the bucket is located.
+In addition, mount an AWS config file inside the pod specifying the region where the bucket is located.

+Create Kubernetes secrets with the right access key values, the pod will then consume these secrets in the form of environmental variables

+    $ kubectl create secret generic aws-access-key-id --from-literal=aws_access_key_id=<KEY_ID>
+    $ kubectl create secret generic aws-secret-access-key --from-literal=aws_secret_access_key=<SECRET_ACCESS_KEY>

+Create Kubernetes secrets with AWS config and mount it inside the pod:

+    $ kubectl create secret generic aws-credentials --from-file=./credentials
+    $ kubectl create secret generic aws-config --from-file=./config

 Then point an environment variable to the file (has to be readable by the user running the container)